phamnhatha090805/etherdog-fmu/README.md

 ---

-## 16. License and acknowledgements
+## 17. License and acknowledgements

-EtherDOG-FMU builds on top of several open-source projects:
+EtherDOG builds on top of several open-source projects:

 * [KickCAT](https://github.com/leducp/KickCAT) for the EtherCAT stack, slave emulation, CoE support, ESI parsing, and EtherCAT frame handling.
 * [FMI4cpp](https://github.com/NTNU-IHB/FMI4cpp) for loading and running FMU simulation models.
+* [FMPy](https://github.com/CATIA-Systems/FMPy) for loading, checking, or re-export FMU files.
 * [spdlog](https://github.com/gabime/spdlog) for logging.

-Special thanks to the developers and maintainers of KickCAT and FMI4cpp.
+Special thanks to the developers and maintainers of KickCAT, FMI4cpp, and FMPy.
-Their work made it possible for EtherDOG-FMU to focus on dynamic virtual EtherCAT device generation, PDO/FMU mapping, and simulation workflow development instead of re-implementing the complete EtherCAT and FMI foundations from scratch.
+Their work made it possible for EtherDOG to focus on dynamic virtual EtherCAT device generation, PDO/FMU mapping, and simulation workflow development instead of re-implementing the complete EtherCAT and FMI foundations from scratch.

-Please check the licenses of these projects before using EtherDOG-FMU in a commercial or redistributed system.
+Please check the licenses of these projects before using EtherDOG in a commercial or redistributed system.